-Did you every find yourself in this position?
+Did you ever find yourself in this position?

 Family and friends may realize that assistance is necessary before the senior themselves realizes or admits it.
-We suggest the following tips to help seniors become more comfortable with home care services.
+We suggest the following tips to help seniors become more comfortable with the idea of home care services.

 Emphasize the Increase in Senior Independence

 - It’s important to explain to them that home services could positively change their lifestyle because it will allow them to get more things done the way they’d like to.
-They’ll be more comfortable knowing that someone will come by their home to run errands for them or provide support to do things that the senior wants such as going on daily walks.
 Let them know specifically how their life will be affected and how they are going to have more independence with a caregiver around to help.